 Drivers must understand they could be involved in a car wreck even if they are driving perfectly.
 The following common types of car wrecks are listed to offer some insight into how they occur, and drivers may need to change their driving habits so that they do not hurt themselves, passengers, or other drivers.

-Can I Sue for Compensation After a Car Wreck?
+Can I Sue for Compensation After a Car Wreck in Maryland?

 Victims of car wrecks in the Baltimore area may sue for compensation when someone’s negligence caused their injuries.
 Additionally, compensation is available for the family of someone killed in these wrecks.
 Total compensation for a car wreck can come down to the penny as lawyers pull together varying bits of evidence, but most lawsuits include the following: